First anecdote: One of my first works (Krishna

 I answered it did not.

-“Then do not bother to leave it,” he said, smiling.
-“If it attacked Christianity, it might have a chance, but if it does not, there is no way we will publish it.”
+smiling.
+“If it attacked Christianity, it might have a chance, but if it does

 To explain it, I will indicate that in the penultimate chapter of the book I declare myself against abortion and offer scientific reasons which can be found in another post in this blog.
 Apparently, the editorial board did not notice it until the last moment.
 The delay was not my fault, as the complete text of the book had been in their hands for several months.
 When I consulted the contract, I discovered that this possibility had been taken into account, as one of the clauses specified that the publishers reserve the right not to publish the book if they do not agree with the author’s ideas.
 Their decision, therefore, was legal, and I could do nothing but accept it.